SibUGA/SibUG_Website/content/post/getting-started/index.Rmd.md

 subtitle: Explore the birds biodiversity data

 # Summary for listings and search engines
-summary:Explore the birds biodiversity data
+summary: Explore the birds biodiversity data

 # Link this post with a project
 projects: []